OfficeDev/TrainingContent/Graph/01-1 Building Graph Applications/Lab.md

 On the next page, click **Sign In**.

 When you sign in, the app will first ask you for permission to sign you in & read your user profile.
 This allows the application to ensure that you are a business user.
 The application will then try to sync a list of users from your Azure AD tenant via the Microsoft Graph.
-If it is unable to do so, it will ask you (the tenant administrator) to connect your tenant to the application.
+If it is unable to do so, it asks you (the tenant administrator) to connect your tenant to the application.

-The application will then ask for permission to read the list of users in your tenant.
-When you grant the permission, the application will then be able to query for users at any point.
-You can verify this by clicking the **Sync Users** button on the users page, refreshing the list of users.
-Try adding or removing a user and re-syncing the list (but note that it only syncs the first page of users!).
+The application then asks for permission to read the list of users in your tenant.
+When you grant the permission, the application is able to query for users at any point.
+You can verify this by clicking the **Sync Users** button on the users page to refresh the list of users.
+Try adding or removing a user and re-syncing the list (but note that it only syncs the first page of users).

 > **Note:** There is approximately a 20 minute data replication delay between the time when an application is granted admin consent and when the data can successfully synchronize.
 For more information, see: https://github.com/Azure-Samples/active-directory-dotnet-daemon-v2/issues/1